Ila-bura/friends-trivia/README.md

 ![Social Links](assets/images/images-readme/social-media.png)

+#### 404 Page

+A 404.html page notifies the user with the following message:"Oops!
+Nothing to see here!
+Go back to the homepage".
+The word "homepage" is clickable and rediirects the user to the main page of the Friends Trivia Quiz.

 ### Features Left to Implement

 In future iterations, some additional features could include giving the user the option to select multiple levels of difficulty and a timer to make the quiz more challenging.